mucommander/mucommander/package/readme.txt

 - Require non-headless Java when installing from RPM.
 - Use absolute path rather than canonical path in bookmarks to avoid resolving symbolic links.
 - Tar archives with headers in the pax format are now supported.
+- The free space indicator in the status bar is updated when switching to the application.

 Localization:
 - Updated Russian translation